2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 These 2 classes of drugs are both well-known to be "drugs of dependence" and will likely require high doses to be effective symptomatically.
 High doses of these interventions can create a long tapering schedule of their own that may last 6 months to a year and is known to be highly unpleasant.

 Following a strict alcohol tapering schedule and avoiding dosing at levels which induce alcoholic intoxication is required.
-The goal is to remain in a tolerable level of withdrawal symptoms during the taper, rather than attempting to make the process "feel pleasurable".
+The goal is to remain in a tolerable level of withdrawal symptoms during the taper, rather than attempting to make the process "feel pleasurable" and extending the process.
 This will be highly personalised and likely involve multiple doses over the day / night, which decrease over time.
 Having appropriate monitoring and management would be highly advisable.

 Caveats and Risks